FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 OAuth requires clients to make requests with the `application/x-www-form-urlencoded` media type.
 Data is transmitted using form parameters, a stable format, guaranteed to be usable by many different clients and most programming languages.

 However, many modern APIs use `application/json` as the media format.
 JSON has its flaws; why oh why can't we have comments in JSON?
 But it is more flexible and allows richer object structures than form parameters.
-You aren't forced to do use JSON with GNAP.
+You aren't forced to use JSON with GNAP.
 You can collapse many objects into simple strings; you don't have to use nested structures if you don't want to.

 With GNAP, you can identify resources, interactions and other entities by reference as well.
 You may use these to refer to the entity in other operations.
 For example, here's a reference to an interaction which can be used to modify an existing grant, as discussed in "Continuation of a grant" above.